lsimons/caseum/docs/guides/stages.md

 #### Time budget for architecture

-Experienced teams that have clear user goals & needs, and have built similar systems before, using similar technologies, may only need to spend only about 5% of their time creating and maintaining their design, i.e. about half a day at the beginning of a two-week sprint.
+Experienced teams that have clear user goals & needs, and have built similar systems before, using similar technology, may only need to spend only about 5% of their time creating and maintaining their design, i.e. about half a day at the beginning of a two-week sprint.
 Sometimes only a few of the people on the team need to do the design and the rest of the team can implement it.

 If the team has less experience, the user needs are less clear, the system architecture is very new, or the implementation technology is new, it can be worthwhile to spend more time on architecture and design, up to perhaps about 20% of all the time available, or about 2 afternoons a week.